caffeinated-pixels/javascript-calculator/README.md

 ## To-do list

-- deal with incomplete formula, eg "1+2+3+"
-- formula not one step behind
 - perform calculation based on formula string
-- formula display
 - digit limit
 - proper math symbols for operators on display
 - simple styling of elements